How to Auto-Subtitle a Video

-Want to reach more people and make your videos more accessible, but too tired to do the work of manually typing out subtitles?
-Creators need an automated solution to save them the time and energy of tediously transcribing videos to generate an SRT file, add closed captions, or embed subtitles directly into the video file before sharing on social media.
+Creators need an automated solution to save them the time and energy of tediously transcribing videos to generate an SRT file, adding closed captions, or embedding subtitles directly into the video file before sharing on social media.

 How to Automatically Generate Subtitles on a Video

 Using a voice recognition technology, Kapwing listens to the audio track of your video and automatically transcribes the words.
 After the text is generated, use Kapwing's Subtitle Editor to review, correct any misspellings, punctuation, or missing text, and adjust the timings before exporting the video.

 After you've generated your subtitles, use Kapwing to resize and tweak the styling of the text on the video before burning the captions into your MP4.
 You can adjust the font style to coincide with your branding, add a colorful background to make your text pop, and adjust the size to ensure your subtitles are readable.
 Alternatively, you an upgrade to Kapwing Pro to download an .SRT file for use across social media platforms.